I'm looking for examples of information displays that convey instructions at the point of need/use

 After unwrapping, the nori nicely wraps around the rice and is ready to eat.

-See this page for some pictures.
-Scroll down to see the actual unwrapping.
+See this page for more pictures.

-Adi Shavit
+-- Adi Shavit (email)

-If you walked into the operating room of a plastic surgeon repairing the nose of, say, a trauma victim, you might see a retractor like this.
+If you walked into the operating room of a plastic surgeon repairing the nose of, say, a trauma victim, you might see a Gruber retractor like this.
 The weight is sculpted in such a way that it explains its own function, but that is secondary to its real purpose: it is sculpted to proper proportions so the surgeon can grab the weight and hold it next to the patient's face to assess correctness of the repair, answering the important analytical question "Compared to what?" before putting the skin back over the cartilage.
 It might seem gory, but it is a superb example of information at the point of need.

 I recently attended Dr. Tufte's class in Austin.
 After contemplating the class, I am intrigued by the idea of using the Grand Principles for Package Graphics design (in my case consumer packaged goods).
 As in a graphic, package graphics contain words (brand name, product descriptor, claims), images (picture of the product) and numbers (weight, price, etc).

-There are at least 2 moments of truth for packaging - in the store in which a consumer is barraged with a multitude of choices and at the point of use at which they theoretically can review the packaging graphics at their leisure.
+There are at least 2 moments of truth for packaging—in the store in which a consumer is barraged with a multitude of choices and at the point of use at which they theoretically can review the packaging graphics at their leisure.
 At both moments, the purpose of the packaging is different.
 In the store, the purpose of the package graphics is to "sell" the product, at use, it can be to "re-sell" and/or to inform/educate.

 How would the "grand principles" apply to packaging graphics?
 Would they change and if so, how?

-Let us say, for the sake of argument, that the "need" in question is to obtain a lucrative
+Let us say, for the sake of argument, that the "need" in question is to obtain a lucrative no-bid defense contract.
+Fortunately for his clients, er, constituents, er, unindicted co- conspirators, Rep. Randy "Duke" Cunningham provided a crude but helpful table explaining how to proceed.

 Duke was sentenced to eight years and change today.